-David Krut Workshop (DKW) is the centre of David Krut Project’s (DKP) artistic collaborations.
+The David Krut Workshop is the centre of David Krut Project’s artistic collaborations.
 The workshop has been involved in exciting print collaborations with artists since 2002.

-The studio is situated at Arts on Main, a mixed-use creative hub in Johannesburg’s new art neighbourhood, the Maboneng Precinct, a ground breaking urban mixed-used community.
-DKW was one of the first spaces to opt into the Arts on Main initiative back in 2010.
+The studio is situated at Arts on Main – a mixed-use creative hub in Johannesburg’s inner city art neighborhood, the Maboneng Precinct – and was one of the first spaces to opt into the Arts on Main initiative back in 2010.
+DKW first opened on Jan Smuts Avenue in 2002, when David Krut facilitated in bringing Master Printers from abroad to initiate skills transfer.
+A selection of special papers and printmaking materials was also imported to assist in developing the printmaking arena in South Africa.

 To read more about about the DKW printing team and to glean some insight in this unique collaborative space, please click on the following links: